Arthritis pain: Treatments absorbed through your skin

 Topical nonsteroidal anti-inflammatory drugs

 Topical nonsteroidal anti-inflammatory creams and gels can be used as needed or every day.
-They work best when combined with exercises prescribed by a health care professional.
+They work best when combined with exercises prescribed by a healthcare professional.
 For knee osteoarthritis, weight loss also is important for anyone who's overweight.

 Other topical arthritis products

+Many products for treating joint pain may come in a cream, gel, spray or patch.
 Other topical treatments you can get without a prescription include:

 - Salicylates.
 Salicylates (suh-LIS-uh-lates) are what relieve pain in aspirin.
 Topical treatments with salicylates include Aspercreme and Bengay.